How Boolean search operators make searching a piece of cake

 What are Boolean search operators?

-Yes.
-I can just search for the keyword I’m looking for.
+You can just search for the keyword you’re looking for.
 But these Booleans will make finding results quicker, cleaner, and extra chocolatey.
-And they’re as easy as pie.
+For valuable insights in real-time, as easy as pie.

 “Quotes”

-To limit my search for an exact phrase, I need to add quotation marks, like so -
+To limit your search for an exact phrase, you need to add quotation marks, like so -

 Quotes Query Boolean - search operators

-Now, I will only get relevant results that mention chocolate cake.
+Now, you will only get relevant results that mention chocolate cake.

 AND

 Great.
-But what if I want chocolate cake with cream.
-I can do a specific search for the phrase “chocolate cake with cream”, but that query will only find mentions of that exact phrase.
-I’d miss mentions like, chocolate cake with whipped cream, chocolate cake served with cream, cream covered chocolate cake, etc.
+But what if you want chocolate cake with cream.
+You can do a specific search for the phrase “chocolate cake with cream”, but that query will only find mentions of that exact phrase.
+You’d miss mentions like, chocolate cake with whipped cream, chocolate cake served with cream, cream-covered chocolate cake, etc.

-What I need is AND.
+What you need is AND.
 Like this -

 AND query Boolean

-Now, I should find the references I want
+Now, you should find the references you want.

-I can have as many ANDs as I need.
-So if I want to find a recipe that includes chocolate cake AND cream AND cherries AND mousse, then I can.
+You can have as many ANDs as you need.
+So if you want to find a recipe that includes chocolate cake AND cream AND cherries AND mousse, then you can.

 NOT

-But I found a problem with my results.
-By searching for cream in the above query, I found mentions of ice cream too.
-And although I usually enjoy a scoop of frozen goodness, I want to narrow my search.
+But you need help with your results.
+By searching for cream in the above query, you found mentions of ice cream too.
+And although most people enjoy a scoop of frozen goodness, you don’t want it here.

 NOT query Boolean search operator

-Now I know my results only include references to cream and not ice cream.
+Now you know your results only include references to cream and not ice cream.

 NEAR

-Another issue I had was that mentions of cream were also coming up as an action.
+Another issue you had was that mentions of cream were also coming up as an action.
 As in, to cream butter.
-And I want it as a topping.
+And you want it as a topping.

-To narrow this down, I can use the NEAR Boolean search operator.
+To narrow this down, you can use the NEAR Boolean search operator.
+Known as a proximity operator.
 This searches for mentions of one term near another, like this -

 NEAR query Boolean search operator

-I specified a number (5) to find mentions of chocolate cake within 5 words of the word cream.
-The smaller the number, the closer the references will be, and the fewer results I’ll get.
+You can specify a number (5) to find mentions of chocolate cake within 5 words of the word cream.
+The smaller the number, the closer the references will be, and the fewer results you’ll get.

-I can also choose between NEAR and ONEAR.
-NEAR doesn’t depend on order, so I will get chocolate cake near cream, and cream near chocolate cake.
-While ONEAR focuses on the order of my query, so I will detect references of chocolate cake near cream, but only when chocolate cake comes first.
+You can also choose between NEAR and ONEAR.
+NEAR doesn’t depend on order so you will get chocolate cake near cream and cream near chocolate cake.
+ONEAR focuses on the order of your query.
+So it will find mentions of chocolate cake near cream, but only when chocolate cake comes first.

 OR